iqss-research/readme-software/README.md

 public_master.R provides an interface to the entire testing battery performed in the paper.

-package_instructions.R provides some instructions for installing and using the readme package.
+package_installation.R provides some instructions for installing the readme package.

 For questions about functionality, contact <connor.jerzak@gmail.com>.